Avaiga/taipy-doc/docs/index.md

   interactive multi-page applications.
 With extended Markdown syntax, you can craft dynamic web pages with ease.
 No knowledge of web development is required!

+- **Pipeline orchestration:**
+  With data caching, parallel task execution, and data source scoping Taipy makes it efficient for developers to model complex pipelines and for end-users to visualize, run, and monitor them.

 - **Scenario and data management:**
   Taipy is designed specifically for data-driven applications.
-Setting up scenarios, including data flows and pipelines, requires minimal Python setup.
+Setting up scenarios, orchestrating data flows and pipelines, and accessing data requires minimal Python setup.

-- **Pipeline orchestration:**
-  With data caching, parallel task execution, and data source scoping Taipy makes it efficient for developers to model complex pipelines and for end-users to visualize, run, and monitor them.

 ## Quick Access